 Tenerife Top Training has always had the fortune to host numerous Olympic and Paralympic Champions.
-One of the latest debuts to the centre is Maria de los Angeles Ortiz (Comalcalco, February 18, 1973).
-A 2 time Paralympic winner and current 13 time world record holder in the discipline, shot put, who spent her last month leading up to the Rio Paralympic Games here on the island.
+One of the latest debuts to the center is Maria de Los Angeles Ortiz (Comalcalco, February 18, 1973).
+A 2 time Paralympic winner and current 13-time world record holder in the discipline, shot put, who spent her last month leading up to the Rio Paralympic Games here on the island.

 The Latin-American athlete, nicknamed as ’The lioness of Mexico’, won the National Sports Award 2011 in Mexico.
 She’s a good example of ambition as she explains in an emotional interview, where she reviews various chapters of her life, such as her childhood, her college days, the accident which cost her left leg, her return to competition, her Paralympic medals and her near future plans.